 Most online mirror stores can provide you with the material you are looking for — at the sizes you need.
 Typically, the antiqued mirror can be shipped to a glass company you are working with for other glass/mirror in your home, or directly to your doorstep.

 👍 John’s Rule of Thumb If you’re not too picky when it comes to the look of your antiqued tiles, go with a local company — otherwise, check out some of the artistic glass and mirror you can find online.

-Besides working with a local company and orders tiles online, there are a few other options that you can look into for finding antiqued mirror tiles.
-Below, I’ll mention each below and let you know what I think.
+Besides working with a local company or ordering tiles online, there are a few other options that you can look into for finding antiqued mirror tiles.
+Below, I’ll mention each and let you know what I think.

 Peel and Stick Antiqued Mirror Tiles

-I personally have never used these tiles but can imaging they would be great for a diy project (like a mirrored wall or backsplash).
+I personally have never used these tiles but can imaging they would be great for a DIY project (like a mirrored wall or backsplash).
+Those picture above can be found at Home Depot.
 One word of warning is that if you are using any kind of peel and stick product in your bathroom, the moisture may corrode the adhesive, potentially making the mirror panels lose their grip on the wall.